drduh/macOS-Security-and-Privacy-Guide/README.md

 * Media Codec support for proprietary codecs
 * Chrome Web Store
 * PDF viewer
 * Non-optional tracking.
 Google Chrome installer includes a randomly generated token.
 The token is sent to Google after the installation completes in order to measure the success rate.
 The RLZ identifier stores information – in the form of encoded strings – like the source of chrome download and installation week.
-It doesn’t include any personal information and it’s used to measure the effectiveness of a promotional campaign. **Chrome downloaded from Google’s website doesn’t have the RLZ identifier**.
+It doesn't include any personal information and it's used to measure the effectiveness of a promotional campaign. **Chrome downloaded from Google's website doesn't have the RLZ identifier**.
 The source code to decode the strings is made open by Google.

 Chrome offers account sync between multiple devices.
 Part of the sync data includes credentials to Web sites.
 The data is encrypted with the account password.